-One of the most important aspects of a content management system is how it gives non-developers the ability to edit content.
-I think we can all agree that, for the most part, we don't want our developers spending their time writing content (or copying and pasting it).
+One of the most important aspects of a content management system is how it allows non-developers to edit content.
+We can all agree that, for the most part, we don't want our developers spending their time writing content (or copying and pasting it).

-Agility CMS is different from other content first (or headless CMS) products in that we offload the task of page management to the content team; they are allowed to update pages - and the sitemap in general - outside of the development team.
+Agility CMS is different from other content first (or headless CMS) products in that we offload to the content team; they are allowed to update layouts - and the sitemap in general - outside of the development team.
 This capability is a game-changer for content and development teams alike.
 Here's an overview of why we added layout management: Agility CMS' Layouts and Components

-At the start, you would have to pre-determine all the pages and routes in your site, so that you can build the content types to represent them.
-That's how this can be a kind of insidious feature - since we tend to have an idea of the pages and routes we will need to have in our site in the future.
+At the start, you would have to pre-determine all the layouts and routes on your site so that you can build the content types to represent them.
+That's how this can be a kind of insidious feature - since we tend to have an idea of the layouts and routes we will need to have on our site in the future.

-But what about pages we want to add in the future?
-I'm not talking about merely adding new blog posts or articles here (those are list items, not pages), but instead adding actual new pages on the site, perhaps nested under other pages.
+But what about layouts we want to add in the future?
+I'm not talking about adding new blog posts or articles here (list items, not layouts), but instead adding new layouts on the site, perhaps nested under other layouts.

-The second complication here comes when we've got many pages we want to create on our website.
-If we have to create a different content type to articulate that, we're going to have a ton of content types to define.
+The second complication here comes when we've got many layouts we want to create on our website.
+If we have to make a different type of articulation, we will have many content types to define.
 Some CMS systems limit the number of content types, charging overages at a certain point.
-That's limiting in and of itself, but the bigger deal-breaker here is who is doing this work: Developers.
+That's limiting, but the bigger deal-breaker here is who is doing this work: Developers.

-When we predefine our pages ahead of time, a developer has to do the work of actually setting up those routes in code.
-Then they have to map those routes to the content types we defined earlier.
-Not only is that a great deal of work, but it means we have to get a developer involved again every time we want to add a new page!
+When we predefine our layouts ahead of time, a developer has to set up those routes in code.
+Then they must map those routes to the content types we defined earlier.
+Not only is that a great deal of work, but it means we must get a developer involved again whenever we want to add a new layout!

 There's a better way.